GLOBAL MARKETS-Stocks rally on growth, earnings outlook; bonds slip

 * U.S. Treasury yield curve flattens to decade low

-* Oil gains but capped by OPEC meeting (Adds U.S. market close)
+* Oil rises but capped OPEC meeting (Adds oil, gold settlement prices)

 By Herbert Lash

-NEW YORK, Nov 21 (Reuters) - Major world equity markets rallied and government bond yields fell on Tuesday as strong corporate profits, steady global growth and low inflation provide scant alternatives for investors outside of stocks.
+NEW YORK, Nov 21 (Reuters) - Major world stock markets rose and government bond yields fell on Tuesday as a combination of strong corporate profits, steady global growth and low inflation provide scant alternatives for investors other than equities.

-Equity markets from Asia to Europe to the Americas rose, while the S&P 500 and Nasdaq surged to fresh closing highs, lifted by technology shares.
-The Dow set a new intra-day high.
+Stocks markets from Asia to Europe to the Americas rose, while the three top gauges of Wall Street performance hit record intraday highs, lifted by technology and healthcare shares.

 In Asia, the main Hang Seng index in Hong Kong and China’s H-shares index posted their best day in seven weeks, while stocks in Tokyo also rose.

-In Europe, Germany’s benchmark DAX index jumped more than 1 percent before paring gains.
-MSCI’s emerging markets index rose 1.44 percent and its gauge of stocks across the globe gained 0.71 percent.
+In Europe, Germany’s benchmark DAX index rose more than 1 percent before paring gains, MSCI’s emerging markets index rose 1.44 percent and its gauge of stocks across the globe gained 0.71 percent.

 “It’s incredible,” said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.
 “Certainly sentiment is pretty strong and it’s widespread, both from the business community and consumers.
 Any economic concerns are pretty much falling by the wayside,” he said.

-Corporate earnings and expanding growth have propelled the stock rally while investors shrug off political risk.
-Wall Street trading volumes were low in a week marked by the U.S. Thanksgiving holiday.
+Corporate earnings and strong economic growth have propelled the stock rally while investors shrug off political risk.
+Wall Street trading volumes were low in a week marked by the U.S. Thanksgiving holiday and no major earnings or economic data scheduled.

 The pan-European FTSEurofirst 300 index closed up 0.45 percent.